 Finally, consider the garbage bag density.
 Similar to thickness, a garbage bag with a low density will be thicker, more flexible, and less prone to ripping.
 It will be thinner if it has a high density.
 These are an excellent solution for office and restroom trash cans, where the majority of the waste is paper.

 How Long Do Trash Bags Take to Decompose?

 According to some estimates, it might take between 10 and 20 years for a plastic bag to disintegrate.
-However, because plastic bags haven’t been around for that long, we don’t know how long it takes for certain plastic to degrade.
+However, because plastic bags haven’t been around for that long, I don’t know how long it takes for certain plastic to degrade.
 According to some reports, it might take up to 500 years.

 As a result, it can take anywhere from 10 to 1000 years for a plastic bag to degrade in a landfill.

 If you’re still unsure about which trash bag is best for you, keep reading for answers to some of the most frequently asked trash bag questions.